-West Dean, Chichester, West Sussex, PO18 ORJ Telephone/Fax: 01243 811247 Headteacher: Mrs G. Moss
+West Dean, Chichester, West Sussex, PO18 ORJ Telephone/Fax: 01243 811247 Headteacher: Mrs G. Moss and plans for 2019/20

-West Dean CE Primary School Pupil Premium Statement for the financial year 2017/18
+West Dean CE Primary School Pupil Premium Strategy for the financial year 2018/19

-This additional funding has been in place in schools for a number of years, and we have been able to review our effectiveness in identifying children's barriers to learning and to address their needs effectively.
-In a small school, our numbers of pupils eligible for this additional funding, and therefore highlighted as potentially vulnerable, are small: between 3 and 8 pupils generally.
+This additional DfE funding enables schools to support children who are eligible for Free School Meals, or who are deemed by the school to be in need of additional support.
+We use it to focus on children's barriers to learning and to address their needs effectively.
+In a small school, our number of eligible pupils is small: between 2 and 8 pupils generally.
 Whilst we have some generic provision available to all Pupil Premium eligible families, such as support with funding for trips and clubs etc., we take an individualised approach.
 We do review the progress of this group of pupils as a whole, but it makes more sense to consider individual pupils.

 Our experience, analysis and research show that some of the barriers to learning are evident from YR whereas some become more of an issue later on in school.
-For some children, the majority of these barriers are not easily evident and we need to get to know children well to find out how we can still impact positively on their learning and well-being.
-Additionally, there are children in each cohort who are not eligible for Pupil Premium funding, but still experience these barriers to learning: it is our intention that these children also benefit from the provision made for the PP group, particularly in our group and whole school work on metacognition, for example.
+For some children, the majority of these barriers are not easily evident and we need to get to know children well to find out how we can impact positively on their learning and well-being.
+Additionally, other children benefit from our provision, such as with our focus on metacognition, for example, where children develop effective learning behaviours, such as building resilience and the ability to work independently, creatively or collaboratively.

-In response to findings, we have put a number of layers of provision in place, in addition to supporting financially with trips, increased Teaching Assistant & SEN support, Play Therapy, extracurricular activities, and club attendance.
+In response to findings, we have put a number of layers of provision in place, in addition to supporting financially with trips, increased Teaching Assistant & SEN support, Play Therapy, extra-curricular activities, and club attendance.

-This provision is outlined in more detail as appendix 1
+This provision is outlined in more detail below the data tables